VoxaAI/voxa/docs/statemachine-skill.rst

   :param string/array appId: The application id that amazon gives you in the developer website
   :param object config: Configuration for your skill, it should include :ref:`views-and-variables` and optionally a :ref:`model <models>` and a list of appIds.

-  If appIds is present then the framework will check every request and enforce the request application id to match one of the specified application ids.
+  If appIds is present then the framework will check every alexa event and enforce the application id to match one of the specified application ids.

   .. code-block:: javascript